-- 1) The next year i.e 2021-22 was under liquidation period and Company was not operational during that period.
-No production will be achieved until the revival of the Company.
-The revival took place with the reversal of the order by Honourable Lahore High Court Lahore dated 29-10-2021.
-However, presently country is passing through a politically uncertain phase that is resulting into unstable currency rates and a decline in exports.
-Although challenges are high yet we are committed to performing in the best possible manner and adding value to our stakeholders to meet the long-term goals of the Company.
-After the reversal of the winding up of the company, the management has started routine maintenance of the machines and now no major capital investment is required. - 2.
-Working Capital required during initial years have also been arranged through sponsors' loan, the sale of noncore assets of the company and banks are also committed to providing fresh export-based working capital limits as per requirements. - 3.
+- 1) The next year i.e 2021-22 was partially under liquidation period.
+Reversal of liquidation order took place on 29-10-2021 thereafter the management of the company was handed over to its original sponsors.
+The sponsors then started the BMR and rehabilitation process.
+The Company finally started its commercial operation after completing overhauling and necessary BMR on 01-04-2022. - 2.
+Working Capital required during initial years have also been arranged through sponsors' loan, the sale of non-core assets of the company the banks also committed to providing fresh export-based working capital limits as per requirements. - 3.
 The company has a huge production capacity and due to limited working capital arrangements during the initial years entire capacity cannot be used for its own exports/sales.
 Therefore; the management has planned to run the available capacity on a toll manufacturing basis.
 The company has a good reputation for quality products.
-With the Grace of the Almighty, the management has achieved the planned/desired production capacity utilisations under different segments. - 4.
-Now with the approval of the revival Scheme, a realistic assumptions-based repayment schedule on the basis of the actual repayment capacity of the company has been worked out with all lender banks/DFIs of the company.
+With the Grace of the Almighty, the management has achieved the planned/desired production capacity utilisations under different segments with the approval of the revival Scheme, a realistic assumptions-based repayment schedule on the basis of the actual repayment capacity of the company has been worked out with all lender banks/DFIs of the company.
 During the next 14 years, no heavy markup like in the past is required to be paid by the company.
-The intensive litigation of the banks against the company has come to an end.
-Now, the management will be in a better position to focus on production/sales and to repay the debt of the company as per schedule.
-The company has complied with all its financial obligations under the newly approved scheme of arrangements.